sidjik/asuka-manager/README.md

 You can always check README on the web app, just open Readme buttom on the right top corner.

+You should have can execute docker command without sudo, or go to root and execute `start-app.bash`.
+And preinstalled ollama is required, [install ollama](https://ollama.com/download).

 ## Images